nextune/client/README.md

         - `git add .`
         - `git commit -m "Message here"`
         - `git push`
     - Make a pull request on github.
 Make sure to tag the relevant issue(s).
-Once a pull request has been merged make sure to delete your branch on remote.
+Once a pull request has been merged make sure to **delete** your branch on remote.

+It is best practice to make sure that the app runs locally before pushing.
+If you encounter errors after you have updated your branch with main, most likely new packages have been added.
+Simply run `yarn install` again in the root directory to install these new packages.

 ### While making changes make sure to follow the following style guidelines:
 - TBD